mun-tonsi/debian-vagrant-osticket/README.md

 This has the latest source code from [osTicket](https://github.com/osticket/osticket).

-If you wish to further modify the code, there is a script included which will pull a number of PRs and some branches from my own OsTicket fork.
+If you wish to further modify the osTicket code, there is a script included which will pull a number of PRs and some branches from my own OsTicket fork.

-Review this file prior to use, and use `./vagrant_osticket_modify_source.sh` to run it.
+Review this file prior to use, and use [`./vagrant_osticket_modify_source.sh`](vagrant_osticket_modify_source.sh) to run it.

 It is very likely this script will become out of date quickly so please use with care and check the PRs on the osTicket github site.

+After a successful "vagrant ssh", it is possible to change to the service account with `sudo su - osticket` .
+This account can be used to edit the source and issue commands to the osTicket cli interface.

+One such important command is used to deploy changes from the osTicket repo into the webroot.
+First `cd osTicket` to change directory to the source code, then perhaps `git pull` to obtain the latest files, then finally `./manage deploy /var/www/html/osticket` to update the webroot.

+OsTicket plugins have been cloned into the `~/osTicket/include/plugins` folder also and similarly it is possible to change directory into these, pull changes, and then change directory back to `~/osTicket` before issuing the `./manage deploy /var/www/html/osticket` command again.

 ## Todo